While I’m on my blog tour, it seems only fitting to have this guest post by Byron Rempel-Burkholder, who is one of my editors at Herald Press.

 Prayer can be very wordy, but it doesn't have to be.
 Centring prayer, breath prayers, and lectio divina are forms of contemplative prayer where the emphasis is less on my words of prayer and more on being in God's presence and receiving God's word.

-I’ve read the story of creation many times before, but this time I noticed something new.
-The story takes up all of Genesis 1 and spills over to the next chapter until “by the seventh day God had finished the work he had been doing; so on the seventh day he rested from all his … Continue reading Lectio Divina, Sabbath Rest, and Closing the Door
+I’ve read the story of creation many times before, but this time with lectio divina I noticed something new.
+The story takes up all of Genesis 1 and spills over to the next chapter until “by the seventh day God had finished the work he had been doing; so on the seventh day he rested … Continue reading Lectio Divina, Sabbath Rest, and Closing the Door

 One of the lectionary texts this week tells the story of Jesus on his way to heal a little girl, interrupted by a desperate woman also in need of healing, and how he takes time for both, speaks to both, restores both (Mark 5:21-43).
 As I practice lectio divina, reading and reflecting on this text, … Continue reading Lectio Divina and Jesus Interrupted